DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Cultivation Progression.md

 ## Qinggong

-- Spend 1 qi point to gain a fly speed of equal to your cultivation proficiency times 5 (in ft.) for 2 rounds.
+- Spend 1 qi point to gain a fly speed of equal to your cultivation stage times 10 (in ft.) for 2 rounds (Body Refinement is Stage 1, Qi Condensation is Stage 2, etc.).
 - Through meditative breathing, you regain part of your inner qi.
 You regain your qi points upon a short rest.

 ## Qi Intent